orenbenkiki/cargo-todox/README.md

 project source files (taken from `git ls-files`).
 It will succeed if and only if there are no such occurrences.

+Supported command line flags are:
+* Run `cargo todox --output FILE` to redirect the output to a file.
-You can also say `cargo todox --version` to report the version number.
+* Run `cargo todox --version` to report the version number.
+* Run `cargo todox --help` to get a help message listing the options.

 ### Integration with cargo make